yangetze/100-days-of-code/R1-log.md

 🟣 I've forked @ka11away 's repository
 🟣 I've started the course of Basic Javascript by @freeCodeCamp 🟣 I am practicing my english.
-🟣 Lesson learned today: Back to the basics is better way to start!
+🟣 Lesson learned today: Back to the basics is amazing way to start!

 ### R1D2